The Secondary School programs build on the strong foundations laid down in the Primary School.

 The College outlines the subjects it plans to provide in the subsequent school year in good faith.
 Ultimately the availability of subjects offered is dependent on student numbers and financial availability.

 The Senior Phase places a real importance on pastoral care and individual character development.
 Home class teachers meet with students every morning and support, encourage and motivate students to achieve their best.
 Students also have the opportunity to meet with the Chaplain to discuss any personal issues that they may have.
 These occasions provide students care, practical and emotional support and a positive Christian perspective which gives purpose, hope and values for life.
 This helps to guide students through the last years of their schooling.

 Senior Trips and Camps

 Excursions and camps are seen as valuable and an integral part of learning.
 Students are provided with an opportunity to attend a variety of activities throughout their time in the Senior Phase.
 Some of these include: Leadership camps, overseas trips and subject excursions.

 Students in the Senior Phase are also offered a wide range of extra-curricular activities.
 These activities provide students with a holistic education and help to develop resilient students.
-Some of these include: sport, clubs, tutoring and musicals.
+Some of these include: sport, clubs and musicals.

-Click here for more information on 2021 Senior Phase Subject Selection.
+Click here for more information on 2023 Year 10 Senior Phase Subject Information.